bugsysop/static-site-tools/README.md

-# static-site-workflow-tools
+# Static Site Tools

-A collection of scripts to mage content and process for static site
+A collection of scripts to manage content and process for static site